alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 It started with the Vinh Trang Pagoda, a famous Buddhist temple that has three huge statues of Buddha.
 Then, the trip continued by motorized boat on the Tien River to the Qui (Tortoise Islet), followed by a cruise on the Bao Dinh canal.
 We also had a stop at the Ben Tre province — "the land of coconuts" where, we bought (and ate) a lot of coconut candies, they are just awesome.

 Last but not least, we took a short trip on a rowing boat on one of the small canals of Mekong Delta.
 It's a beautiful experience, as we got to see some remote places that were inaccessible otherwise.
-The people "driving" the boat are highly skilled, so it's all safe, but seeing other boats come towards you can give you an unease feeling.
+The people "driving" the boat are highly skilled, so it's all safe, but seeing other boats come towards you can give you an unease feeling and an adrenaline rush.

 <figure>
   <img src="/img/vietnam/mekong-delta.jpg" alt="">